If you do a quick search for the different Muay Thai gloves one brand that is guaranteed to stand out is Yokkao.

 In order to determine the overall value of Yokkao gloves, we have to look at a few factors that will help give the overall rating.
 These factors are: price, fit/comfort, design, and quality

 The first thing you probably noticed when you looked up Yokkao gloves is they are priced at a premium when you compare them to other gloves on the market.
-The basic leather Yokkao gloves starts off around $72 without shipping.
+The basic leather Yokkao gloves start off around $72 without shipping.
 This is around a $10 premium on most of the other quality brands that sell Muay Thai equipment.

 You can get cheaper Yokkao gloves — the synthetic leather gloves — but why bother?
 If you are going to buy a Thai glove, you want a leather one.